Silverfeelin/Starbound-Wardrobe-Addons/Scripts/README.md

 Although mods are generally distributed as zip or pak file, the Wardrobe Item Fetcher does support directories.

 This option can be used for add-ons that can't automatically be updated as of right now (relevant for mods distributed as `.rar` or `.tar.gz` files, for example).

+## Finalizing add-ons

+After add-ons have been updated, they can be finalized by turning them into a packed mod (`.pak`).
+You can do this by dragging the add-on folder on top of the `packer.bat` in the main folder.

+Make sure you change the path to your asset packer inside the script first!